beepboop141/parallel_programming_with_cuda_notes/programming with cuda.md

 And...done!

-Recapping, ways in which memory can be managed in a more effective manner have been emphasized-- pinned memory, and CUDA streams, as well as how to implement them in  an asynchronous manner using: `cudaHostAlloc()` for pinned memory and `cudaMemcpyAsync()` for streams.
+In conclusion, ways in which memory can be managed in a more effective manner have been emphasized-- pinned memory, and CUDA streams, as well as how to implement them in  an asynchronous manner using: `cudaHostAlloc()` for pinned memory and `cudaMemcpyAsync()` for streams.

-All utilized in order to make performance even more efficient.
+These both methods are utilized in order to make performance even more efficient.

 ## Summary

 In sum, this series of notes has highlighted key techniques of parallel programming, showcasing real-world examples to illustrate their effectiveness.
 We began with an introduction to parallel programming principles and examined GPU architecture, which is essential for understanding how to use CUDA.

 After learning the basic theory, practical applications ensued, such as vector addition and matrix multiplication, including methods for measuring speedup.
 Additionally, we explored concepts like sum computation with synchronization and left the implementation of parallelized breadth-first search (BFS) to the reader, showing how GPUs can not only be used in matrix operations, but other data structures like graphs as well.
-Advanced topics covered include the use of streams and pinned memory to optimize performance in vector addition tasks.
+Lastly, slightly more advanced topics were covered, including the use of streams and pinned memory to optimize performance in vector addition tasks.

  Understanding CUDA is particularly important now, as the demand for efficient processing of large datasets continues to rise in fields like artificial intelligence and data analysis.
 Future work could focus on optimizing more complex algorithms, integrating CUDA with other programming frameworks, or exploring the potential of hybrid CPU-GPU approaches to further enhance computational efficiency.